Ohio Department of Higher Education

 Priority Action Areas

-Ohio-SSTF is focused on four priority action areas:
+Ohio-SSTF through its initial grant is focused on four priority action areas:

 - Ensuring that clearly structured programs of study exist for all majors.